OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 5. Create an XPath project variable and give it a value.
 In this case, the XPath is `/*[local-name()='mule']/*[local-name()='flow']/*[local-name()='set-payload']/@value`.

 6. Create a release and deploy.
-After the deployment is complete, test your API to see the replaced message.
+After the deployment is complete, test your API to see the new message.

 ![Use postman to see changed message](postman-changed-message.png)